SBoudrias/Inquirer.js/packages/core/README.md

 | input             | `NodeJS.ReadableStream` | no       | The stdin stream (defaults to `process.stdin`)               |
 | output            | `NodeJS.WritableStream` | no       | The stdout stream (defaults to `process.stdout`)             |
 | clearPromptOnDone | `boolean`               | no       | If true, we'll clear the screen after the prompt is answered |

+The cancelable promise exposes a `cancel` method that'll exit the prompt and reject the promise.

 #### Typescript